natcap/invest.users-guide/source/urban_nature_access.rst

 * **intermediate/decayed_population_within_[SEARCH_RADIUS].tif**
   A sum of the population within the given search radius SEARCH_RADIUS, weighted by the user's decay function.
+Units: people per pixel.
 * **intermediate/greenspace_area.tif**
   Pixels values represent the area of greenspace (in square meters) represented in each pixel.
+Units: square meters.
 * **intermediate/greenspace_population_ratio.tif**
   The calculated greenspace/population ratio.